 Study and continuing education in Geography of Food

-Curious about designing sustainable food value chains?
-In this exciting free online course of the Geography of Food Research Group you will learn what sustainability means in the context of our global food system.
-Besides that you will learn how food value chains need to be designed to foster the Agenda 2030 for sustainable Development of the United Nations.
+How could our food supply be made more sustainable?
+In the exciting online course, you will learn what sustainability means in the context of our global food system.
+We also show how food value chains need to be designed to pursue the goals of Agenda 2030 in line with the sustainable development of the United Nations.

 The Geography of Food Research Group leads the following UNR Bachelor modules:

 Providing a sustainable diet for the world is one of the greatest challenges facing humanity.
 How will the global food system evolve, and what strategies are necessary to produce enough food without destroying the resource base?
 In this module we explore these questions and take a look into the future.